clewisdavis/The-Joy-of-React/course-notes.md

 console.log(/* Some chunk of JS here */);
 ```

-- In React, we are allowd to put *expressions* in our JSX, but NOT *statements*.
+- In React, we are allowed to put *expressions* in our JSX, but NOT *statements*.
 - Expression: JS code that produces a value. `5 * 10` produces `50`. `num > 100` produces either `true` or `false`
 - Statement: An instruction to the computer to do a thing. `let hi = 5;` or `if (hi > 10) { // stuff here }`